-I’m interested in the formal qualities of abstraction; I find myself predominantly drawn to color, shape, line, space, and texture.
-These formal (and material) components are not only valuable subjects to explore individually, but they constitute the vernacular I use to investigate the content of my work as a whole.
+I create fiber-based paintings using a traditional form of rug making to explore both a formal and content driven relationship with contemporary abstraction; I am predominantly drawn to color, shape, line, and (more recently) texture.
+These are valuable subjects to examine individually, but they constitute the vernacular I use to investigate the content of my work as a whole.

-More specifically I am focused on abstraction influenced by mechanical components and piping constructs.
-The tubes, connectors, conduits, fluids, and mechanisms referenced in the work appear to have (or be part of) multiple selves that create a complex network, but are ultimately self-contained.
+More specifically I am focused on developing abstraction that is derived from, and related to, mechanical components and piping constructs.
+The tubes, connectors, conduits, fluids, and mechanisms referenced in the work appear to be part of a larger and more complex system or series of systems.